 Root canal therapy is one of the most popular means of saving your natural teeth when they become infected.
 Root canal retreatment may be needed after many years, but overall the root canal cost is worth the investment.
 Root canal pain is minimal, compared to the pain of not having the procedure.
-Your dentist provides you with all the information you need about everything from how much does a root canal cost to root canal recovery and pain after root canal.
+Your Dr. Igor Khabensky, DDS provides you with all the information you need about everything from how much does a root canal costs to root canal recovery and pain after a root canal.

 You may need root canal treatment if a nerve in one of your teeth becomes infected.
-Tooth extraction will be needed if you leave your root canal untreated.
+A tooth extraction will be needed if you leave your root canal untreated.
 A dental bridge or a dental implant will be needed to replace the missing tooth.
-The best dentist Brooklyn works to keep your root canal cost as low as possible, while reducing any root canal pain you may feel.
+The best dentist Khabensky, DDS works to keep your root canal cost as low as possible, while reducing any root canal pain you may feel.